 Accounts payable and accrued liabilities are due within the current operating period.
-Deferred consideration is due in installments over two years.

-(An Exploration Stage Company)

-INTERIM REPORT TO SHAREHOLDERS

-For the Nine Months Ended January 31, 2015

-(Expressed in Canadian Dollars - Unaudited)
+For the Three Months Ended July 31, 2015 (Expressed in Canadian Dollars - Unaudited)

 Financial and Capital Risk Management (cont'd...):

 (e) Foreign exchange risk

 A portion of the Company's operational transactions are originally or effectively denominated in US dollars.
 As well, because the Company's operations are in Mexico and Sweden, some costs are denominated in Mexican Pesos and Swedish Kronor.
 Accordingly, the results of the Company's operations and comprehensive loss as stated in Canadian dollars will be impacted by exchange rate fluctuations.
 The Company does not hedge its exposures to movements in the exchange rates at this time.